ckilcrease/BudgetApp/README.md

 The application will store Users, Purchases, and Categories.
 * Users can have multiple categories and multiple purchases
-* each category can have multiple purchases but one associated user
+* Each category can have multiple purchases but one associated user
-* each purchase can have one category
+* Each purchase can have one category

 An Example User: